-Describing this to Kochanski, he mused, “Perhaps, the US should establish a legal structure like Saburia’s, where inheritance is along bloodlines, the eldest child like me getting priority.
+Describing this over dinner, he mused to Kochanski, “Perhaps, the US should establish a legal structure like Saburia’s, where inheritance is along bloodlines, the eldest kid like me getting priority.
 Ancestor law could put a lot of American trust and estate lawyers out of work.”

 But Kochanski shook a balding head.
 “It only makes things more complicated.”
-He glanced sideways at the Saburian waiter, warning Campbell to not say more.
+He glanced a warning sideways at the Saburian waiter.

 Later, when they were alone, Kochanski told him about Bassam, King Mohammed’s older half-brother, who had not been crowned.
 The royal family was inbred, he said, and Bassam had a rare genetic disease.
 Saburia was not America, and a disabled man could not be king.

-His breakfast finished in time for the morning sun to blaze onto his computer screen, the airplane WiFi also gloriously reconnected.
+His WiFi now gloriously reconnected as he finished his in time for the morning sun to blaze onto his computer screen.
 Closing the blind, he drank more coffee and rifled through files on his laptop, more legal documents, and located the boilerplate contract he had signed for the sublet for George.

 What was the end date?
 It had been a relief to find it just one floor below Lucky and Shelly.
 Garcia’s apartment would have been no place for the teenager after ICE’s thorough search.

 “Lucky, perhaps this time I’ll be lucky.”
-What better image to while the time away on?
-But he liked her real name better.
-“Julia.”
+What more beautiful image for whiling away his time?
+But he liked her real name better: “Julia.”
 Jules, Jewel, Julius Cesar, Juliette and her Romeo… they would settle down on a large family home, endless acreage at the ranch, her as his wife, then their little son on a horse, and a small plane on an airstrip nearby.

 He walked around the cabin.
 Five other men had boarded in Athens: two East Asians, an Indian, one who looked Mediterranean or Middle Eastern and a tall Nordic man who towered over the others.
-Between pandemics, only some wore masks.
-Eyes meeting with polite nods, he recognized no one.
+Only some wore masks.
+Meeting their eyes with polite nods, he recognized no one.

 “Dr.Campbell, I’m Dr. Elise Sheraton.”
-Her voice was crisp, her handshake firm, medical glove on his quickly donned one, her fingers with no rings, she observed, “You are quick with those gloves, as international passengers, we are vectors for disease — like mosquitos.
+Her voice was crisp, her handshake firm, medical glove on his quickly donned one, her fingers with no rings, she observed, “You are quick with those gloves.
+Makes sense, as international passengers, we are vectors for disease — like mosquitos.